 Sometimes, when you are alone, it’s easy to forget how you’ve fallen in love with being a woman.
 There is no reflection of your sister self to help you understand.
 But together, her and I, we don’t have to think.
 We just are.
 Women.
 In love with ourselves, frustrated and fascinated at how our bodies were made, with hills and valleys that are all at once similar and unique, reflecting on emotionality and thoughts.
 Women — some sort of magical and magnificent force when coupled together.

 How wonderful to be reminded, in your company

 But these small waves don’t grow angry like the others.
 They keep level.
 I wish to be them, massaging and caressing the bodies of the ducks.
-Or even to be the peaceful ducks, floating as though possessed with magic, gliding across the water.
+Or even to be those peaceful ducks, floating as though possessed by magic, gliding across the water.
 Weightless.

 I wish to escape from the rough edges of my mind and body.
 This thing that holds my soul is reversed.
 Fragile, soft, and breakable on the outside, but sharp and painful on the inside.
 I wish to escape this world that treats me so cruel.
 I never could figure out what I had done to deserve it.

 Why was I not born water?
 Why was I not born the meticulous tree, or grass, or flower?
 Burn me and spread my ashes to the earth so I might be absorbed into its order.